School of Public Health,

 The University of Hong Kong

 Dr Tommy Lam received his BSc (Bioinformatics) and PhD (Molecular Virology) in The University of Hong Kong, and had postdoctoral training in Pennsylvania State University and University of Oxford.
 His main research interest is the evolution, epidemiology and ecology of infectious diseases.
 He uses integrative genomic approach to determine the patterns, drivers and mechanisms of the emergence of pathogens at human-animal interface including influenza viruses and coronaviruses, as well as some bacterial pathogens and their antibiotic resistance emergence.
 His research has contributed to important understanding of the origins, evolution and transmission of newly emerging pathogens such as H7N9 influenza (Nature 2013, Nature 2015), MERS coronavirus (EID2013, Science 2016) and COVID-19 coronavirus (Nature 2020).
-He is also leading the development of several computational methods and tools for the genomic analysis in the research community.
+He is also leading research studies on mosquitoes and their arboviruses in Hong Kong.
+Dr Lam is interested in bioinformatics methods.
+He is leading the development of several computational tools and databases for the genomic analysis.